gutenbergtools/gutenbergsite/site/policy/collection_development.md

 - The resulting eBook is entirely free of any US copyrights.
-Importantly, this includes that the "sweat of the brow" effort to digitize the source is not an act of authorship, so is not eligible for copyright; and also that incidental or supplemental additions, such as transcriber's notes, indices, improvements or supplements to artwork, are granted permanently to the public domain.
+Importantly, this includes that the "sweat of the brow" effort to digitize the source is not an act of authorship, so is not eligible for copyright; and also that incidental or supplemental additions, such as transcriber's notes, indices, improvements or supplements to artwork, or new cover art, are granted permanently to the public domain.

 Some types of items which are ineligibile include:
 - Scans of books or other sources that have not been converted to machine-readable text and